applebiter/jackdaw/README.md

 7. The application will appear in the system tray.
 8. Right-click the icon to open the menu.
 9. Select "Quit" to close the application
+10. A jackdaw.desktop file example is included (desktop launcher).
+Optional.

 ### Usage
 1. Right-click the icon in the system tray to open the menu.